-Note: Employee qualifications, individual job performance, volume of work or salary assigned to the grid range level are not valid grounds for a classification review.
+Note: Classifications are based on the position, not the employee.
+Employee qualifications, individual job performance, volume of work or salary assigned to the grid range level are not valid grounds for a classification review.

 Please access the following online forms:

-When the points for each factor are totalled, they will fall within a pay range and that is where the classification is determined.
+When the points for each factor are totalled, they will fall within a band range and that is where the classification is determined.
+The ranges vary and there could be a difference of up to 90 points before you reach the next classification.

 These 10 factors determine the classification and compensation for a job.
 Please see Definition of Factors for the definitions of these factors.
 Each factor has a certain weighting or measure of importance for the overall rating of a job.